Chapter 6. Mirroring Ceph block devices

 Important

 In one-way or two-way replication, each instance of rbd-mirror must be able to connect to the other Ceph storage cluster simultaneously.
-Additionally, the network must have sufficient bandwidth between the two data center sites to handle mirroring.
+Also, the network must have sufficient bandwidth between the two data center sites to handle mirroring.

 Mirroring is configured on a per-pool basis with mirror peering storage clusters.
 Ceph supports two mirroring modes, depending on the type of images in the pool.